UAQureshi/ner-analysis/README.md

-# Named Entity Recognition (NER) Analysis Tool
+# Named Entity Recognition (NER) - Introduction

-A comprehensive tool for analyzing and comparing different Named Entity Recognition approaches, with a focus on applications in Retrieval Augmented Generation (RAG) systems.
+An introduction and comparison of different Named Entity Recognition approaches, with a focus on applications in Retrieval Augmented Generation (RAG) systems.

 ## Overview

 This tool provides a complete pipeline for:
-- Named Entity Recognition using multiple approaches (spaCy and Transformers)
+- Named Entity Recognition using two approaches spaCy and Transformers
 - Comparative analysis of different NER models
 - Knowledge graph generation from extracted entities
 - Entity-aware document chunking